-Despite Plaintiff providing overwhelming authority for receiving a hearing,
+Despite Plaintiff providing overwhelming authority for receiving a hearing, the trial court stated Plaintiff is not entitled to a hearing:

 I don't see the plaintiff has provided any statute, rule or otherwise that particularly mandates -- specifically mandates a right to a hearing...and there's no specific provision that requires a hearing, a shall or must requiring of a hearing, then nothing about not receiving funds fits the definition of a contested case, i.e., a substantive right which requires due process.
 R.22.